-The Tractrix horn has a circular horn neck and a square horn mouth to boost high resonant frequency and extension while improving imaging and dynamics.
+The Tractrix has a circular neck and a square horn mouth to boost high resonant frequency and extension while improving imaging and dynamics.
 High-frequency dampening adds by the compression-molded rubber structure, which improves clarity and detail.
 As a result, the sound is as pure and genuine as possible.

 Titanium Tweeter with Linear Travel Suspension (LTS)